robpomeroy/BrightOS/docs/Security.md

 # Security

-This project is currently aimed at serving users with learning difficulties, especially where carers need a safer and simpler desktop setup.
+This project is currently aimed at serving users with a learning disability, especially where carers need a safer and simpler desktop setup.
 Nothing this project achieves will eliminate the responsibilities and duties of parents and carers.
 It is hoped however, that it will be reasonably safe to leave a user of